New Philadelphia police chief starts amid surge in homicides

-PHILADELPHIA (AP) - Philadelphia’s new police commissioner will start work Monday amid a surge in homicides so far this year and calls for action to address ongoing allegations of racism and gender discrimination in the nation’s fourth largest city police force.
+PHILADELPHIA (AP) - Philadelphia’s new police commissioner will start work Monday amid a surge in homicides so far this year and calls for action to address ongoing allegations of racism and gender discrimination in the nation’s fourth-largest city police force.

 Danielle Outlaw, the former police chief of Portland, Oregon, was chosen by Philadelphia Mayor Jim Kenney from a pool of more than 30 candidates to take the helm of the 6,500-officer force.
 Outlaw will be the first black woman to hold the position in Philadelphia.